-So what must a company do to be part of the 16% that successfully digitally transform?
+What must a company do to be part of the 16% that successfully digitally transform?

 At the heart of digital disruption is the power to connect multiple systems which in turn can form ecosystems.
 Understanding that well structured digital infrastructure can result in greater efficiencies that may even expose new opportunities to emerge is a powerful benefit of implementing a successful transformation project.
 Additionally the increased flow of data as a result of successfully connecting people and networks together can be used to better tailor the customer experience.
 There is little doubt about the potential benefits of transforming which explains why it is coveted on such a scale by companies.